Reviewing The EWA A106 Pro Mini Bluetooth Speaker

 This speaker is best suited as a replacement for your stock phone speakers.
 Once you’ve used it, you’ll find it tough to return to the subpar performance of mobile phone audio.
 I also found it great for listening to podcasts, where the voice clarity lets you easily follow the conversation, even in the shower.

-Overall, however, I think EWA has done a very good job at engineering this speaker.
+Overall, I think EWA has done a very good job engineering this speaker.
 Its strengths lie in its versatility and simplicity.
 Yet it still outperforms most similarly sized options on the market.
 The sound profile is ideal for solo listening or with small groups of friends.
 It excels as a bathroom speaker you can use while bathing or showering.

 Battery Performance